appwrite/appwrite/docs/deployment/digitalocean.md

 ![choose ssh keys](digitalocean-tutorial/5_ssh.png)

-Click "new ssh key" and then you will get this window :
+Click "New SSH Key" and then you will get this window :

 ![click new ssh key](digitalocean-tutorial/6_keys.png)

-There is a detailed explanation on how to make ssh key on the right hand side of the window follow that instruction and then copy paste your ssh public key into the box :
+There is a detailed explanation on how to make ssh key on the right hand side of the window, follow that instruction :

 ![create a ssh key instruction](digitalocean-tutorial/7_instruction.png)